James Watkins: Writing coach

 • I have an undergraduate degree in theology and graduate work in communications.

-Okay, I may be qualified to help you.
+Okay, enough of that to say I may be qualified to help you.

 What others are saying